SombathSOAN/dhhe-catalog/README.md

 The E-Catalog project provides a web-based platform for creating and sharing collections of digital heritage materials.
 The system aims to simplify catalog management while supporting collaboration between organizations and researchers.

+For an overview of the backend modules and frontend requirements, see the [specification](docs/specification.md).

 ## Getting Started

 ### Installing Dependencies